The Missionary Position: Mother Teresa in Theory and Practice

 The Missionary Position: Mother Teresa in Theory and Practice is a book by the journalist and polemicist Christopher Hitchens published in 1995.
 It is a critique of the work and philosophy of Mother Teresa, the founder of an international Roman Catholic religious congregation, and it challenges the mainstream media's assessment of her charitable efforts.
-The book's thesis, as summarized by one critic, was that "Mother Teresa is less interested in helping the poor than in using them as an indefatigable source of wretchedness on which to fuel the expansion of her fundamentalist Roman Catholic beliefs."
+The book's thesis, as summarized by one critic, is that "Mother Teresa is less interested in helping the poor than in using them as an indefatigable source of wretchedness on which to fuel the expansion of her fundamentalist Roman Catholic beliefs."

 Only 128 pages in length, it was re-issued in paperback and ebook form with a foreword by Thomas Mallon in 2012.

 Background

 Hitchens addressed the subject of Mother Teresa on several occasions before publishing The Missionary Position.
 In 1992 he devoted one of his regular columns in The Nation to her.
 In 1993 he discussed her during an interview on C-SPAN's Booknotes, noting public reaction: "If you touch the idea of sainthood, especially in this country, people feel you've taken something from them personally.
 I'm fascinated because we like to look down on other religious beliefs as being tribal and superstitious but never dare criticize our own."
 In 1994 he contributed to a 25-minute essay broadcast on British television.
 A New York Times critic thought the show should provoke other journalists to visit Calcutta and conduct their own investigations.
 He recounted his work on the television production in Vanity Fair in early 1995.
 In the foreword to The Missionary Position, he described these activities as "early polemics", part of "a battle", and estimated that The Missionary Position represented an expansion of the television script "by about a third".

 The back cover of the first edition carried several of the customary blurbs praising the book as well as one that quoted the New York Press: "If there is a hell, Hitchens is going there for this book."